pusher/pusher-angular/README.md

 }]);
 ````

-You can also see here that you need to inject the `$pusher` service into any controllers, services, etc where you'd like to use Pusher in an Angular context.
+You can also see here that you need to inject the `$pusher` service into any controllers, services, etc where you'd like to use Pusher in an AngularJS context.

 To make the `$pusher` service available to be used throughout your app you need to ensure that the `pusher-angular` module is included in your app.
 You do this by having the following in your app: